Matilda van den Bosch

 She investigates how environmental exposures, for example urban green spaces, can influence human health and how this displays in various populations across various socioeconomic conditions.
 The policy goal is to develop evidence-based plans for healthier cities in a changing climate, with sustainable solutions for the health of humans and natural environments.

 Matilda works for numerous health and environment related international organizations, for example the World Health Organization (WHO), the UN Environmental Program (UNEP), the US Environmental Protection Agency (EPA), and the Climate Change and Innovation Bureau Health Canada.
 Apart from pan-Canadian collaborations, she has a broad, international scientific network, across health and environmental disciplines, in for example Germany, Sweden, UK, Iran, US, Italy, and Spain.
-She is Associate Editor of Urban Forestry & Urban Greening and co-editor of the Oxford University Press textbook on Nature and Public Health, to be published early 2018.
+She is Associate Editor of Urban Forestry & Urban Greening and primary editor of the Oxford University Press Textbook on Nature and Public Health (2018).

 CANUE is a pan-Canadian research consortium that will gather and develop measures of environmental factors for every neighbourhood across Canada.
 Types of environmental exposures that will be considered are the amount of nearby traffic, local air quality, access to greenspaces, opportunities for walking and cycling, and the amount of noise and light pollution.